DataDog/chef-datadog/README.md

 end
 ```

-To get the available versions of the integrations, refer to their `CHANGELOG.md` file in the [integrations-core repository](https://github.com/DataDog/integrations-core).
+To get the available versions of the integrations, refer to their `CHANGELOG.md` file in the [integrations-core repository][16].

-**Note for Chef Windows users**: as the datadog-agent binary available on the
-node is used by this resource, the chef-client must have read access to the
+**Note**: For Chef Windows users, the `chef-client` must have read access to the `datadog.yaml` file when the `datadog-agent` binary available on the node is used by this resource.
-`datadog.yaml` file.

 [1]: https://github.com/DataDog/chef-datadog/blob/master/attributes/default.rb